“Gone with the Wind.” Check.

 In the film, we see a teacher visiting a cabaret bar attempting to catch some of his students there.
 Instead he ends up falling for Marlene Dietrich’s character who’s a dancer at the bar.

 Intrigued?
-You can watch the full film on Amazon.
+Check out the full film on Amazon.

 “M: Eine Stadt Sucht Einen Mörder” (M: A Town Looks for a Murderer)